Mindful Autism Spectrum Disorder (ASD)

 Help investigate whether the Smiling Mind mindfulness app improves wellbeing in individuals with autism and their families.

-We are looking for eligible participants to use the Smiling Mind app at home at least three times per week for five weeks to test its effect on their wellbeing.
+We are looking for eligible participants to use the Smiling Mind app at home at least once per day for five days to test its effect on their wellbeing.

 You will be part of a study that investigates the use of the Smiling Mind app for individuals with autism and their families.
 We are interested in whether using this app at home improves your wellbeing.
-The recruitment phase of the project is anticipated to commence in May and be completed by early September 2019.
+The recruitment phase of the project is anticipated to commence in May and be completed by April 2020.

 What will participants do?